Babber/KivyMD-TimePicker-with-24h-support/README.md

 ## How to use `timepicker.py` in a desktop environment?

-The current version is based on `timepicker.py` from the [KivyMD master branch as of 220223 (hash: 041c7af)](https://github.com/kivymd/KivyMD/archive/041c7af.zip).
-If you use this branch or something sufficiently similar, just replace `/kivymd/uix/pickers/timepicker/timepicker.py` with the file from here, then...
+Releases of this repo are tagged as `v<version numbers>+<hash of the KivyMD master branch that the current patch is based on>`.
+If you use the given KivyMD release or one that is sufficiently similar, just replace `/kivymd/uix/pickers/timepicker/timepicker.py` with the file from here, then...

 ```py
 #MDTimePicker.AMPM_or_24h="24h"   # to use the 24h clock (the default setting)